 Bead Loom Width Calculator

-Calculate the number of warp threads and loom width needed for a bead loom project based on bead size and pattern width.
+Calculate warp thread count and loom width for bead loom projects from bead size and pattern width in columns.

 How bead loom weaving works: